sirineb/Java-Core/README.md

 ### Lambda expressions
 Java lambda expressions are new in Java 8.
 Java lambda expressions are Java's first step into functional programming.
 A Java lambda expression is thus a function which can be created without belonging to any class.
 A Java lambda expression can be passed around as if it was an object and executed on demand.

+### Optional classes
+Optional is a container object used to contain not-null objects.
+Optional object is used to represent null with absent value.
+This class has various utility methods to facilitate code to handle values as ‘available’ or ‘not available’ instead of checking null values.
+`public final class Optional<T> extends Object`